Runite-Drill/Stockfinder/README.md

 - Set notifications and alerts so you never miss an opportunity.
 - Provide links to relevant news sources and trading platforms.
 - Google/Facebook/social single sign-on.
+- UX and UI improvements, such as user feedback messages when trying to log in/out or an error occurs etc.